kevinpengecon/econnotes/index.md

 ## What's in EconNotes

 First and foremost, EconNotes is a work in progress that I will continually update to include new materials.
+My long-run goal is for the site to contain the following three levels: Basic, Intermediate, and Advanced.
+Regardless of the level, I will go into more details in each topic than a typical corresponding course.
+Each economics class generally spans from 10 to 18 weeks, depending on the educational system and academic calandar, and instructors usually face trade-offs (hint-hint) when designing the course structure and have to either relinquish a few topics or gloss over here and there.
+You should (eventually) find most of what you need for an economics course on this site, and much more, should you be interested in a certain topic.

+### Basic Economics

+Economics at a basic level